elixir-webrtc/ex_webrtc/guides/intro.md

 > RTP is a network protocol created for carrying real-time data (like media) and is used
 > by WebRTC.
 It provides some useful features like:
 > * sequence numbers: UDP (which is usually used by WebRTC) does not provide ordering, thus we need this to catch missing or out-of-order packets
-> * timestamp: these can be used to properly play the media back to the user (e.g. using proper frames per second for video)
+> * timestamp: these can be used to correctly play the media back to the user (e.g. using the right framerate for the video)
-> * payload type: thanks to this combined with information in the SDP offer/answer, we can tell what codec is carried by this packet
+> * payload type: thanks to this combined with information in the SDP offer/answer, we can tell which codec is carried by this packet
 >
 > and many more.
 Check out the [RFC 3550](https://datatracker.ietf.org/doc/html/rfc3550) to learn more about RTP.
+>
 > RTCP, on the other hand, carries metadata about the RTP streams.
 Unless you're familiar with it, you don't have to care about
 > RTCP in Elixir WebRTC, as the PeerConnection handles all of the things necessary for correct operation.
-> Both types of packets are sent to the user as messages: `{:ex_webrtc, _from, msg}`, where `msg` is either `{:rtp, track_id, rid, pacet}`
+> Both types of packets are sent to the user as messages: `{:ex_webrtc, _from, msg}`, where `msg` is either `{:rtp, track_id, rid, packet}`
 > or `{:rtcp, packets}`.

 Next, we will learn what you can do with the RTP packets.